-- o retains no executive or operational responsibilities; - operates in a framework that allows unrestricted access to senior management and the Board; - o reports functionally to the Board; - o reports in their own name; - o rotates responsibilities for audit assignments within the internal audit team; - completes individual declarations confirming compliance with rules on independence, conflicts of interest and acceptance of inducements; and - ensures the planning process recognises and addresses potential conflicts of interest through internal audit staff not undertaking an audit for at least two years in an area where they have had previous operational roles.
+- o retains no executive or operational responsibilities - operates in a framework that allows unrestricted access to 'senior management' and 'the Board' - o reports functionally to 'the Board' - o reports in their own name - o rotates responsibilities for audit assignments within the internal audit team - completes individual declarations confirming compliance with rules on independence, conflicts of interest and acceptance of inducements - ensures the planning process recognise and address potential conflicts of interest.

-If independence or objectivity is impaired in fact or appearance, the details of the impairment will be disclosed to Senior Management and the Board.
+If independence or objectivity is impaired in fact or appearance, the details of the impairment will be disclosed to 'Senior Management' and 'the Board'.
 The nature of the disclosure will depend upon the impairment.